-Folks often call the WCBA when a swarm of honeybees enters their lives.
-We have several members who are experts in swarm removal.
-Each coordinates a specific zone in the Wake County Area, and would be happy to assist you in relocating your uninvited guests:
+People often call the WCBA when a swarm of honeybees enters their lives.
+We have many members who are willing and able to remove swarms.

-A map with the zones is available here: Wake County Zone Map
+A map with the zones and captain contacts is available here: 2016_WCBA_swarm-zone map

 |Larry Hall||(919) 612-4499|

 Please note that if a swarm of bees has taken up residence inside an attic or wall, there may be significant costs involved in repairing damage from removal & cleanup.
-If the swarm is inside a structure, be sure to call one of the contacts who specialize in Swarm removal from buildings.
+If the swarm is inside a structure, call one of the contacts who specialize in swarm removal from buildings.